barszczmm/django-wpadmin/docs/django.rst

 Additional ModelAdmin options
 -----------------------------

-There is one additional class for fieldsets: ``collapse-opened`` - it tells Django to create collapsible fieldset but opened but default.
+There is one additional class for fieldsets: ``collapse-opened`` - it tells Django to create collapsible fieldset but opened by default.